aws-amplify/docs/js/tutorials/photo-albums-in-react/index.md

 # Part 6.
 Managing Photos

-TODO Describe what this section will create, why, and how it fits into Amplify's value set.
+In this section, you will update the UI to upload, show, and delete photos, as well editing photo descriptions & labels.

 ![Picture of photos](3b-auth-edit.png)